• Skip to primary navigation

 After the squash is sliced in half, scoop out the guts and seeds.
 If the squash is fresh, you can save the seeds to roast.
 However, if the squash has been stored for a few months, it's best not to consume the seeds.
 Instead, you can wash and dry them for planting in the spring or discard them into the compost.

 Next, chop the butternut squash into cubes (about 1 inch thick) and spread evenly on the baking sheet.
-Then, chop 1 medium onion into quarters and place on the baking sheet with the squash.
+Then, chop the onion into quarters.

-• Then, pour in 2 cups of vegetable broth and 2 cups of your milk of choice.
-I like using tigernut, coconut or oat.
-Place over medium heat and bring to a rolling boil.
-Simmer for 20 - 25 minutes (or until the squash begins to fall apart at the touch).
-Keep stirring often to prevent the squash from sticking to the bottom.
+Then, pour in the broth and bring to a light boil.
+Once bubbling, turn the heat down and add the milk.
+Continue to simmer for about 10 minutes (or until the squash begins to fall apart at the touch).
+Stir often to prevent the squash from sticking to the bottom.

-Once the squash is falling-apart-tender, stir in 1 teaspoon himalayan salt.
-Then remove the pot from the heat and allow the soup to cool for a few minutes before handling.
+Stir in the salt and pepper, then remove the pot from the heat and allow it to cool for a few minutes.

-• If your soup needs to be reheated after blending, heat over medium-low and stir often.
-Once it begins to steam, or reaches your desired temperature, remove from the heat and serve.
+If your soup needs to be reheated after blending, heat over medium-low and stir often.
+Once it begins to steam or reaches your desired temperature, remove it from the heat and serve immediately.

-• To make this Butternut Squash Soup even more warming, I love garnishing it with a sprinkle of crushed pepper flakes.
-And of course, cultured cashew yogurt, roasted squash or pumpkin seeds and a few sprigs of fresh parsley or microgreens.
+To make this Butternut Squash Soup even more warming, I love garnishing it with a sprinkle of crushed red pepper flakes.
+It's also delicious topped with cultured cashew yogurt, roasted squash or pumpkin seeds and a few sprigs of fresh parsley or microgreens.

 Notes